corda/corda/docs/source/deploy-locally.rst

 Navigate to https://testnet.corda.network/platform.

-Click on the ``Download`` button and wait a few seconds for the ZIP file to download:
+Click on the ``Download`` button and wait for the ZIP file to download:

 .. image:: resources/testnet-download.png

+.. note: This may take several seconds.

 Unzip the file in your Corda root directory: